Proper Body Condition

 2. Replace percentage of food with low calorie things like unsalted green beans & carrots.
 Cut out large treats and use these options (or even portions of their dog food) as training treats.

-3. Increase Exercise.
+3. Increase Physical Exercise.
 Take your dogs on more walks, hikes, bike rides... play frisbee, ball, etc.

 4. Do some research to make sure you are feeding a quality food.